milanglacier/yarepl.nvim/README.md

 4. `3REPLHide ipython` will try to hide the closest REPL with the name `ipython` starting from id `3`.

+### REPLHideOrFocus

+Hides or focuses on REPL `i` or the REPL that the current buffer is attached to.

+If you provide an optional argument, the function will attempt to hide or focus on the closest REPL with the specified name.
+When no count is supplied, it will try to hide or focus on the REPL that the current buffer is attached to.
+If the current buffer isn't attached to any REPL, it will use REPL 1.
+If you add a count `i`, it will hide REPL `i`.

+Here are examples of how to use this command:

+1. `REPLHideOrFocus` will try to hide or focus on the REPL that the current buffer is attached to.
+If the current buffer isn't attached to any REPL, it will use REPL 1.

+2. `REPLHideOrFocus ipython` will try to hide or focus on the closest REPL with the name `ipython` starting from id `1`.

+3. `3REPLHideOrFocus` will hide or focus on REPL 3.

+4. `3REPLHideOrFocus ipython` will try to hide or focus on the closest REPL with the name `ipython` starting from id `3`.

 ### REPLClose